 If you feel brave enough, just take the bull by the horns and “sack” your worst customers.
 You can tell them you’re no longer able to give them the level of service they need, and perhaps refer them on to another supplier.
 Then to ensure your remaining customers and your new customers work with you in the way you want, you need to create some new rules and procedures that will protect you from bad customers, and stick to them.
 For example:

-- Beefing up your credit control procedures, e.g. by charging interest on late payments.
+- Beef up your credit control procedures, e.g. by charging interest on late payments.

 Then politely communicate the changes you’ve made to all your customers.
 Your good customers will continue to be good customers.
 Some of your less good customers will abide by your new rules and may move to becoming better customers.
 Others will leave, and you should expect that, and let them go.

-Once your D-grade and perhaps your C-grade customers have been phased out, you will have more time to devote to servicing your A-grade customers, making their experience of your business even better, and then asking them for referrals so you can build up your ideal customer base.
+Once your D-grade and perhaps your C-grade customers have been phased out, you will have more time to devote to servicing your A-grade customers and making their experience of your business even better.
+Then you can ask them for referrals to other businesses like them, helping you to build up your ideal customer base.